Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/counter/counter-contract.rst

 Update function
 ------------------

-In order to call the a function that takes input, like our update function, we'll need to create a JSON file that represents the input to the function.
+In order to call a function that takes input, like our update function, we'll need to create a JSON file that represents the input to the function.
 Since our input in this simple example is just a number, a simple text file with a number will do, since this is also valid JSON.
 We can quickly make this file with this command:

 .. code-block:: console
     echo 42 > input.json